Africa’s drylands near tipping point, but local communities could save it, experts say

 All restoration projects need to be led by people.
 From the highest level of government down to the rural areas, the project has to be led and driven by those on the ground.

 For us in Malawi the dryland landscape is a very important component of the ecosystem...They are a source of water for irrigation, grazing and a reservoir of biodiversity with abundant species of animals and plants

-We need swift action worldwide, a transformation that moves us away from systems that harm the environment and society - towards sustainable systems
+We need a new, transformational way of thinking, accompanied by swift action worldwide to move us away from systems that harm the environment and our societies - and towards sustainable systems.

 Change can be scary, and that's one of the things that hinders restoration - it has to be a collective effort.